 Meanwhile, other opportunities came our way.
 We were approached by a theatre maker who was interested in exploring the idea of struggle and making maths mistakes.
 We were introduced to a museum who wanted to add some maths to their family learning experiences.
 Parents told us they wanted more help with times tables and we developed a family maths card game – Number Rumbler, and crowdfunded it.
 A project with Pancras Square Library, in Camden, became a regular monthly family maths event.

 Our founding team, Alexandra Fitzsimmons, Paul Wilmott, Alison Clark-Wilson and Sophie Smith, were joined by others with particular skills we needed to make our charity grow.
 We developed our business model, and supportive funders have helped us deliver projects and develop activities that schools and families will find good value, so we can generate income from sales as well as fundraising.

 How we work

 Our maths school activities reach families who face barriers to attending public events but who may be more likely to attend an event in a school.
-School maths workshops and conferences with teachers encourage them to deliver their own events to continue our work and broaden our maths impact.
+Maths workshops, training and conferences with teachers encourage and enable them to deliver their own events to continue our work and broaden our maths impact.

 We work with our audiences and creative partners to develop maths products, maths activities and maths ideas, and we work with community partners to ensure we reach the broadest possible audience.